ashmastaflash/halo-application-membership-control/README.md

-#Script to run configuration scans across a source group, and move all compliant hosts to the destination group
+# Halo Application Membership Control
+This script runs against the Halo API and causes all configuration-compliant hosts in the source group to be moved to the destination group.

 ##Before We Begin
 Please have a look at the config.conf file.
 You will need to set your clientid and clientsecret or the script simply won't work.